 After doing this for a while you hardly type any long words.

-It's also useful when typing names of Indian people in e-mail.
-You can create a dictionary for specific words you use.
+It's also useful when typing unusual names in e-mail.
+You can create a dictionary for specific words you use and set the 'complete' option to use it.